alexch/ruby_notes/ruby-intro.md

   * skips already-loaded files
   * omits the trailing `.rb`
   * can also be used for extensions written in C (`.so`, `.dll`, etc.)

-# Hash mark comments, like perl

-    @@@ ruby
-    # is a comment
-    2 + 2 # is a comment

-Ruby has a syntax for multiline comments too, but it's silly and nobody uses it.

-# Bundler vs. RVM

-* RVM manages multiple gemsets on a single machine
-* Bundler manages the same gemset on multiple machines

-# irb's REPL

-Read Eval Print Loop

 # Credits